Inori/GPCS4/Doc/CodeStyle.md

         }
     }
    ```
 4. Do not write a function longer than your sceen's height.
 Typically 50-80 lines at most.
+   Some table type functions not included, like a big `switch` statement.

 5. Add brace to `if`, `while` statement even if it has only one line of code followed.